WAF integrates Log Service to provide the Log Service of WAF feature.

 For more information about query and analysis statements, see Common query statements.

-Log Service provides dashboards for real-time data analysis.
-You can save analysis charts to the dashboard.
+Log Service for WAF provides dashboards for real-time data analysis.
+You can save analysis charts to the dashboards.

 You can also subscribe to dashboards and sends dashboard data to specific recipients by using emails or DingTalk messages.

-- Track web attack detection logs and trace the source of security threats.
+- Trace web attack logs and locate the source of security threats.

 - Monitor web requests in real time and view traffic trends.